-We kicked about Yakima most of Tuesday and the highlight of the trip happened in Ellensburg, where we stopped to gawk at Dick and Jane’s Spot, a art house, very much in the folk art tradition.
+We kicked about Yakima most of Tuesday.
+The trip’s highlight happened in Ellensburg, where we stopped to gawk at Dick and Jane’s Spot, an art-house in the folk art tradition.
 It was our good fortune to meet Jane while she was out doing gardening.
-After a bit of small talk, she invited us in to see her garden, which in turn, led her to inviting us in to see her current mural work in her studio, while also discussing some of her husbands work.
+After a bit of small talk, she invited us in to see her garden, which in turn led her to invite us in to see her current mural work in her studio while also discussing some of her husband’s work.
 What an honor and privilege!

 Besides stopping at Dick & Jane’s spot, I’d make a few other recommendations.

 1. Cle Elum has two butchers.
 Stop at both for supplies.
-Glondo’s Sausage Company is an Italian speciality store and their cinnamon pork sausage Salsiccia is amazing as is their salami.
-The owner had plenty to say about Garlic Gulch here in Seattle and was asking about different families we might know in our neighborhood.
+Glondo’s Sausage Company is an Italian specialty store, and their cinnamon pork sausage Salsiccia is amazing, as is their salami.
+The owner had plenty to say about Garlic Gulch here in Seattle and asked about different families we might know in our neighborhood.
 Owens Meats is where you go to get your camp steak and jerky.

-2. Having coffee at the old train station in Yakima is a treat, but you should avoid the medicore breakfast at Backwoods Country Fare.
-Folks on Yelp give it high scores, with some idiot claiming it was worth the drive from Seattle just to eat there.
+2. Having coffee at the old train station in Yakima is a treat, but you should avoid the mediocre breakfast at Backwoods Country Fare.
+Folks on Yelp give it high scores, with some idiot claiming it was worth the drive from Seattle to eat there.
 Really?
 No.

 3. While we wish the fellow good luck with his new Chilean empanada store in Ellensburg, I really wish we had found some good Mexican food instead.
 And you really do need to stop and look at Dick and Jane’s spot.